Sharath Kumar Bache Gowda

 Sharath Kumar Bache Gowda is an Indian politician who is a current Member of the newly elected 16th Karnataka Legislative Assembly.
-He is elected from Hosakote as the Indian National Congress' candidate, and defeated sitting minister M T B Nagaraj.
+He is elected from Hosakote as the Indian National Congress' candidate, and defeated sitting minister M. T. B. Nagaraj.
 He is son of Senior Bharatiya Janata Party Leader and Chikballapur Lok Sabha MP B. N. Bache Gowda.
 He was expelled from primary membership and contested the assembly by-election in 2019 as independent candidate for anti-party activity.

-He was appointed chairman for Karnataka Electricity Distribution Code (KEDC) on 26 January 2024.
+He was appointed chairman for Karnataka State Electronics Development Corporation Limited (KEONICS) on 26th January 2024.